Successor Features for Transfer in Reinforcement Learning: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Joseph Modayil and Hado van Hasselt for the invaluable discussions during the development of the ideas described in this paper.
-We also thank Peter Dayan, Matt Botvinick, Marc Bellemare, and Guy Lever for all the excellent comments.
-Finally, we thank Dan Horgan and Alexander Pritzel for their help with the experiments.
+The authors would like to thank Joseph Modayil for the invaluable discussions during the development of the ideas described in this paper.
+We also thank Peter Dayan, Matt Botvinick, Marc Bellemare, and Guy Lever for the excellent comments, and Dan Horgan and Alexander Pritzel for their help with the experiments.
+Finally, we thank the anonymous reviewers for their comments and suggestions to improve the paper.